bueltge/debug-objects/readme.txt

 = 2.1.2 =
 * Fix for use an private method
 * Fix for cache and debug mode
-* Change load time, if dont view items; many faster now
+* Change load time, if dont view items; much faster now

 = 2.1.1 =
 * Fix check for PHP version

 = 2.1.0 =
-* Add tab for theme and template informations
+* Add tab for theme and template information
-* small fix with externel plugin-folder
+* small fix with external plugin-folder

 = 2.0.2 =
 * fix settings on use in Multisite